 HOW TO ENCOURAGE YOUR CHILD

 Remember to be loving and supportive on the first few days of school.
 It is normal for your child to: stand on the sidelines; hit or bite another child; refuse to give or take turns; cry or break down easily; or cling excessively to you when you try to leave.
-If you find the behaviour troubling, speak with the teacher.
-They are there to support you.
+If you find the behaviour troubling, speak with the teacher, we are there to support you and can help work through these situations.

-The most important thing to remember during any kind of incident is to stay calm and reassure the children.
-Keep the children safe and calm and take direction from the supervisor.
-The chain of command is as follows.
+The chain of command at our school is as follows.
 The teacher is in charge during an emergency.
 If the teacher is not able to give direction, the assistant teacher will assume control.
-If neither the teacher nor the assistant teacher is available, the duty parent will be in charge.
-Follow the Emergency Preparedness Plan.
+We follow our Emergency Preparedness Plan.

 3. EARTHQUAKE PROCEDURES

-– as children are picked up, mark the following on the class list:
+Children are picked up, and are marked on the class list:

 -First and last name of who picked up the child